CryptoCopter/darn/README.md

 - Standalone HTTP web server, no additional server needed
 - Store with both files and some metadata
-- Only save uploader's IP address for legal reasons, anonymous download
+- Only save uploader IP address for legal reasons, downloads are anonymous
-- File and all metadata are automatically deleted after expiration
+- Content and all metadata are automatically deleted after expiration
+- Content and relevant metadata (filename) are encrypted while at rest
+  - This is not so much for the privacy of the shared data, but rather so that the administrator does not have to worry about what crap people are sharing...
 - Configurable maximum lifetime and file size for uploads
 - Replace or drop configured MIME types
 - Simple upload via `curl`, `wget` or the like